 Report on the Audit of the Standalone Financial Statements

-1. We have audited the accompanying standalonefinancialstatementsofRDBREALTY&INFRASTRUCTURE LIMITED ("the Company") whichcomprise the Balance Sheet as at 31st March 2019 the Statement of Profit and Loss(including Other Comprehensive Income) the Statement of Cash Flows and the Statement of Changes in Equityfor the year then ended on that date including a summary of significant accounting policies and other explanatoryinformation (herein after referred to as "Standalone Financial Statements").
+1. We have audited the accompanying standalonefinancialstatementsofRDBREALTY&INFRASTRUCTURE LIMITED ("the Company") whichcomprise the Balance Sheet as at 31st March 2021 the Statement of Profit and Loss(including Other Comprehensive Income) the Statement of Cash Flows the Statement ofChanges in Equity for the year then ended on that date and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation (herein after referred to as "Standalone Financial Statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of the Company as at March 31 2019 its profit (including OtherComprehensive Income) changes in equity and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the accounting principles generally accepted in India ofthe state of affairs of the Company as at March 31 2021 its profit (including OtherComprehensive Income) changes in equity and its cash flows for the year ended on thatdate.

 Basis for Opinion

-143(10) of the Companies Act 2013.
+143(10) of the Act.
 Our responsibilities under those Standards are further described inthe Auditor's Responsibilities for the Audit of the Standalone Financial Statementssection of our report.
-We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethicalrequirements that are relevant to our audit of the Ind ASfinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
 Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for our opinion.